-- Equity Risk: a reduction in equity values reduces asset values and hence reduces future fee income. - Interest Rate Risk: i) where movements in interest rates directly impacts the value of an asset as well as the value of a liability and hence future fee income, and ii) where movements in the interest rate result in an increase in liabilities, including changes in the shape of yield curves. - Currency Risk: where the movement in exchange rates can reduce the value of an asset and hence reduce future fee income. - Spread Risk: is defined as the risk of adverse changes in the market value of the assets due to changes in the market value of non-defaulted credit assets.
-The market value of an asset can decrease because of spreads widening either because the market's assessment of the creditworthiness of the specific obligor decreases, which is typically accompanied by a credit rating downgrade, or because there is a marketwide systemic reduction in the price of credit assets.
+- Equity Risk: a reduction in equity values reduces asset values and hence reduces future fee income. - Interest Rate Risk: where movements in interest rates directly impacts the value of an asset as well as the value of a liability and hence future fee income, and ii) where movements in the interest rate result in an increase in liabilities, including changes in the shape of yield curves. - Currency Risk: Movements in exchange rates affect fund values and hence associated future fee income.
+They also affect the value of surplus shareholder assets. - Spread Risk: is defined as the risk of adverse changes in the market value of the assets due to changes in the market value of non-defaulted credit assets.
+The market value of an asset can decrease because of spreads widening either because the market's assessment of the creditworthiness of the specific obligor decreases, which is typically accompanied by a credit rating downgrade, or because there is a market-wide systemic reduction in the price of credit assets.